jchristel/SampleCodeRevitBatchProcessor/Samples/Flows/TheChain/_01_ModifyFamilyChange/_docs/HowTo_ModifyFamiliesDefault.rst

 utilModifyBVN.py

-- REVIT_LIBRARY_PATH : root directory of revit family library to be processed
+- REVIT_LIBRARY_PATH : root directory of Revit family library to be processed

 User
 ^^^^^^